MarcoGorelli/advent-of-polars-2023/README.md

 ## Notes

-Trying to do advent of code with Polars
+Trying to do advent of code with Polars, curious to see how far it can go.

-Did day 1 and day 2

-Day 3, I did in pure Python, but couldn't figure out how to do it purely in Polars without `map_elements` or iterating over rows in Python.

-Curious to see how far Polars can take us in advent of code.

 PRs to improve solutions (or add pure Polars solutions I missed) are very welcome.

 ---

-Plugin:
-- aoc: python module
-- src: rust code
+To run:
+- `make venv`
+- `make install-release` (or just `make install` if you don't intend to time solutions)
+- `python part_3_1.py` (or whichever other part you want to run)